jellyfin/jellyfin.org/docs/general/installation/automatic-installer.md

 1. Stop the currently running server either via the dashboard or using the application icon.
 2. Move the `.app` package to the trash.

-### Deleting Configuration on macOS

-This will delete all settings and user information.
-This applies for the .app package and the portable version.

-1. Delete the folder `~/.config/jellyfin/`
-2. Delete the folder `~/.local/share/jellyfin/`

 ## Debian / Ubuntu and derivatives

 To simplify deployment and help automate this for as many users as possible, we provide a BASH script to handle repo installation as well as installing Jellyfin on Debian / Ubuntu and derivatives.